kolenaIO/kolena/docs/metrics/perplexity.md

 should always be used in conjunction with other evaluation metrics and methods.

 1. Perplexity is sensitive to the size and diversity of datasets.
-Since each dataset has its own distribution of words and semantic nuances, a model that achieves low perplexity on one dataset may underperformed on another.
+Since each dataset has its own distribution of words and semantic nuances, a model that achieves low perplexity on one dataset may underperform on another.
 Thus, it is important to gauge perplexity on a diverse dataset with different types of texts.
 2. Perplexity is hard to absolutely interpret.
 Unlike metrics such as [BLEU](bleu.md) or [BERTScore](bertscore.md), Perplexity only provides a measure of "confidence" rather than a measure of semantic or textual similarity.
 While